yikaiyang/SS22-Knowledge-Graph/Report.md

 ## Road Network Creation

 A road network can be represented as a graph (V,E), where V (vertices) equals road intersection points, and E (edges) equals road segments.
 In the paper, data from OpenStreetMaps was fetched using the tool [OSM2GMNS](https://osm2gmns.readthedocs.io/en/latest/) and processed to model the road network.
-In this exercise submission, due to time constraints, it was refrained from extracting the street network data from OpenStreetMaps, which would have entailed additional data processing.
+In this exercise submission, due to time constraints, it was refrained from extracting the street network data from OpenStreetMaps, which would have taken additional time for data processing.
 Instead, the street network was approximated by creating an artificial road network by linking nearby streets.
-For every street the nearest 25 streets were computed, while only every i*5-th nearest street (for i < 25) was taken.
-The background for applying this method is that it counteracts the formation of clusters, such that only streets that are very close are connected while streets in farther distances can not be reached.
-Obviously, constructing a road network using this method does not yield an accurate or correct representation of the real street network, and will create new and leave out many street connections which exist or do not exist in the real world.
+For every street the nearest 25 streets were computed, while only every i*5-th nearest street (for i < 25) was linked.
+The idea for applying this method is that it counteracts the formation of large disconnected clusters, such that only streets that are very close are connected to each other, while streets in farther distances can not be reached.
+Obviously, constructing an artificial road network like this will not yield an accurate or correct representation of the real street network, and may distort the results of prediction tasks when applied to Knowledge Graph Embeddings.

 ![Ontology_example_2](/documents/map_area/street_network.jpg)
 *Graph visualization of the street network produced by the approximation method*